andykuo1/progress-auditor/README.md

 ### Entry point
 The entry point for the code is in `src/bin.js` (if bundled, this will be referred to by `package.json` through the property `bin`).

 This script manages the interactive menu and handles starting the program.
-For the actual implementations, you should checkout `main.js`.
-It handles the imports/exports used and also the lifecycle of the program itself.
+For the actual implementations, you should checkout `main.js` and `index.js`. `index.js` handles the imports/exports used and `main.js` handles the lifecycle of the program itself.

 ### Conclusion
 If you have any more questions, please contact Professor Mia Minnes or Andrew Kuo.